cjdoris/ExactpAdics/docs/exact-p-adic-fields.md

 > {:.ret}
 {:.intrinsic}

-The residual polynomials of the ramification polygon of f.
+The residual polynomials of the ramification polygon of `f`.

 > **RamificationResidualPolynomial** (f :: *RngUPolElt_FldPadExact*, face :: *NwtnPgonFace*)